Coronavirus – Advice for governing bodies

 We are aware that some RSLs are experiencing difficulty arranging for their accounts to be audited due to the impact of Coronavirus.

 Section 70 of the Housing (Scotland) Act 2010 (the 2010 Act) requires RSLs to provide us with a copy of their accounts and auditor’s report within 6 months of the year end.
-To reflect the very challenging circumstances RSLs are operating in and the difficulties RSLs may experience in complying with the statutory timescale, the time period for providing accounts to us has been extended for this financial year from six months to nine months.
+To reflect the very challenging circumstances RSLs are operating in and the difficulties RSLs may experience in complying with the statutory timescale, the time period for providing accounts to us was extended for last financial year from six months to nine months.
 This change was introduced by the Coronavirus (Scotland) (No.2) Act 2020.
-For this financial year RSLs have up to nine months from their year end to submit their audited accounts to us.
+For the financial year ending 31 March 2020, RSLs had up to nine months from their year end to submit their audited accounts to us.
+Accounts were therefore due by 31 December 2020.
+However, these provisions have not been replicated for the financial year ending 31 March 2021, so, currently, accounts for 2021 must be provided to us within 6 months of the financial year end.

-If you are experiencing difficulty and are concerned your accounts may not be completed within this extended time period please contact your engagement plan lead.
+If you are experiencing difficulty and are concerned your accounts for the financial year ending 31 March 2021 may not be submitted in time please contact your engagement plan lead.

 In addition to the requirement to provide us with accounts and auditor’s report, some RSLs have other accounting obligations.
 Charitable RSLs are required to submit their annual accounts to OSCR within 9 months of the year end.
 OSCR has published guidance for charities on the impact of Coronavirus including on their accounting obligations, you can read the OSCR guidance here.